erdian718/lua/lmodos/README.md

 Returns an absolute representation of `path`.

-### os.clock()

-Returns an approximation of the amount in seconds of CPU time used by the program.

 ### os.date([format[, time]])

 Returns a string or a table containing date and time, formatted according to the given string format.